 Standard economics, investigating optimal pricing strategies, assumes a rational consumer for whom the selling price is the sole relevant variable related to price.
 Behavioral economics, understanding descriptive consumer elements, also integrates a reference price in the decision process of the consumer.
-A reference price is an internal personal benchmark against which the customer compares a selling price (Kalyanaram and Winer, 1995; Mazumdar et al., 2005); a selling price above the reference price looks large and reduces demand, whereas a selling price below the reference price seems low and stimulates demand (Sorger, 1988; Putler, 1992; Kopalle et al., 1996; Fibich et al., 2003; Zhang et al., 2013; Xue et al., 2014; Zhang et al., 2014).
+A reference price is a personal benchmark against which the customer compares a selling price; a selling price above the reference price looks large and reduces demand, whereas a selling price below the reference price seems low and stimulates demand (Sorger, 1988; Putler, 1992; Kopalle et al., 1996; Lowengart, 2002; Fibich et al., 2003; Paraschiv and Chenavaz, 2011; Zhang et al., 2013, 2014; Li et al., 2015; Lu et al., 2016; Xue et al., 2016).
 This paper accounts for consumer behavior by integrating reference prices, and it analyzes the dynamic pricing policy in this context.

 In this article, I study the determinants of a dynamic pricing policy for a monopolistic firm, when descriptive aspects of consumer behavior are considered.
-The analysis integrates the main behavioral element of decision making, namely reference dependence (see the surveys of Kalyanaram and Winer 1995; Mazumdar et al. 2005).
-The analysis also considers heterogeneous consumers for which the demand depends on selling price and reference price.
-The reference price, a psychological variable internal to the consumer, is formally operationalized by the past observed prices, following a long tradition (Sorger, 1988; Kopalle et al., 1996; Fibich et al., 2003; Popescu and Wu, 2007; Zhang et al., 2013; Xu and Liu, 2014; Zhang et al., 2014).
+The analysis integrates the main behavioral element of decision making, namely reference price dependence.
+That is, the demand depends on selling price and reference price.
+The reference price, a psychological variable internal to the consumer, is formally operationalized by the past observed prices.
 The literature studying the behavioral element as a driver of dynamic pricing thus informs this research.

-This article belongs to the formal behavioral literature on dynamic pricing in which demand evolves adaptively on the basis of the firm's past prices.
+This article belongs to the formal behavioral literature on dynamic pricing in which demand evolves adaptively on the basis of the firm's past prices (see the review of Chenavaz et al. 2011).
 The first attempt to formalize reference price effects originates in Sorger (1988) and is followed by Kopalle et al. (1996).
 Fibich et al. (2003) show the advantages of continuous time formulation of reference effects.
 Popescu and Wu (2007) provide the first analysis with a general demand function, and establish structural results.
-Nasiry and Popescu (2011) study more precisely peak-end anchoring.
-Recent applications of reference prices include the newsvendor problem (Nagarajan and Shechter, 2013; Long and Nasiry, 2014), deteriorating items (Xue et al., 2014), supply chain (Zhang et al., 2013; Xu and Liu, 2014; Zhang et al., 2014), and inventory systems (Li et al., 2014; Lu et al., 2014).
 A common point of the aforementioned research is the characterization of the intertemporal equilibrium of the selling price, which is of theoretical interest since product life cycles are supposed infinite or relatively long.

 Of practical interest though, the life cycle of most products is finite and relatively short.
 Thus within a few years period, the intertemporal equilibrium is unlikely to arise in a managerial situation, but the dynamics of price plays a major role worth studying through the optimal path.
 In contrast to previous research mainly focusing on the intertemporal equilibrium, this article is primarily interested in characterizing the explicit dynamics of the selling price along the optimal path.
-In the study and following the seminal method of Popescu and Wu (2007), I use a general demand function to establish results linked to the sole properties of the demand function, and independent from any parameter specification.
+In this article and following the seminal method of Popescu and Wu (2007), I use a general demand function to establish results linked to the sole properties of the demand function, and independent from any parameter specification.
 Further and in the vein of the pioneering approach of Fibich et al. (2003), I take advantage of continuous time formulation.
 Based on optimal control, the simpler modeling enables the characterization of qualitative properties of the optimal path of pricing policy.